 – Alexander Bailie, RDS Music Festival

-Regarded as one of Ireland’s most promising musicians, international award winning violinist Patrick Rafter has toured Europe, Asia and America as Concert Violinist, Chamber and Orchestral musician, and currently studies under Maxim Vengerov and Oleg Kaskiv at the International Menuhin Music Academy Switzerland.
+Regarded as one of Ireland’s most outstanding musicians, international award winning violinist Patrick Rafter has performed extensively throughout Europe, South America, Asia and the Middle East as Concert Violinist and chamber musician, and currently studies under Maxim Vengerov and Oleg Kaskiv at the International Menuhin Music Academy Switzerland.

-Born in 1991 into a musical family in Kilkenny Ireland, Patrick quickly became recognised as a promising talent after winning all age categories for violin at the age of 11 in the Kilkenny Music Festival and went on to receive a full scholarship to study at the Royal Irish Academy of Music (RIAM), studying firstly with Eyal Kless then Fionnuala Hunt.
-During his time at the RIAM he won all house violin competitions, whilst also winning national awards such as the Arthur Nachstern Bursary, and toured as a soloist with the RIAM’s Senior Chamber Orchestra across China, Japan and South Korea.
+Born in 1991 into a musical family in Kilkenny, Ireland, Patrick quickly became recognized as a prodigious talent after winning all age divisions for string instruments at the mere age of 12 in the Kilkenny Music Festival and went on to receive a full scholarship to study at the Royal Irish Academy of Music (RIAM).
+Patrick studied from 2003-2005 with Eyal Kless and subsequently with Fionnuala Hunt from 2005-2011.
+During his time at the RIAM, he won all conservatoire string competitions, whilst also winning national awards such as the Arthur Nachstern Bursary.

-In 2011 Patrick was awarded a scholarship to study at the Royal Academy of Music (RAM) London, where he graduated with first class honours and was awarded the highest mark in his year group.
-In 2013 he made his debut as a soloist with the RAM string Orchestra in Dukes Hall under the direction of Jo Cole, and was also selected as a member of the RAM’s elite string ensemble ‘Sainsbury Royal Academy Soloists’ with whom he made his Wigmore Hall debut in January 2015.
+In 2011 Patrick was awarded a scholarship to study at the Royal Academy of Music (RAM) London, where he graduated with first class honors.
+In 2013 he made his debut as a soloist with the RAM string Orchestra in Dukes Hall, and was also selected as a member of the RAM’s elite string ensemble ‘Sainsbury Royal Academy Soloists’ with whom he made his Wigmore Hall debut in January 2015.
 During his time at the RAM, Patrick was a recipient of a host of awards including the Foundation Award, the Sir Curtis Price Award, Roger and Sarah Bancroft Award and the J E Reckitt Award.

-In October 2015, Patrick was personally invited to study under Maxim Vengerov at the International Menuhin Music Academy (IMMA), Gstaad Switzerland and has performed as soloist and concertmaster with IMMA’s chamber ensemble The Menuhin Academy Soloists.
-Future recital tour plans include performances in Ireland, UK, Italy, Macedonia, Switzerland and also solo appearances with RTE Symphony Orchestra, Camerata Ireland, Mozart Symphony Orchestra, IMMA Chamber Orchestra, Co Orchestra Dublin, Laganside Sinfonia, Belfast Pops Orchestra and Dublin Orchestral Players.
+In October 2015, Patrick was personally invited to study under Maxim Vengerov at the International Menuhin Music Academy (IMMA), Switzerland and has performed as soloist and concertmaster with IMMA’s chamber ensemble the Menuhin Academy Soloists.